MUCollective/mucollective.github.io/README.md

 ### The `.md` file

 This file must be called: `yyyy-mm-dd-awesome-paper.md` It gives entries to render a paper.
-You must specify year like `2022-12-01-awesome-paper.md`.
+Again, you must specify year like `2022-12-01-awesome-paper.md` but months and days are not used.

 A toy example is below.
 You can copy it as your template file.